Thorium-Sim/thorium/README.md

 * [GraphQL](http://graphql.org) for the transmission layer
 * [RethinkDB](https://www.rethinkdb.com/) for the database

-## What is Thorium?
+## What is Thorium

 Thorium is a simulator controls platform which eventually hopes to encapsulate the following features (and maybe more):

 * Multiple simulators in the same framework

 * Multiple stations and cards

 * Arbitrary card assignments that can update in realtime

 * Realtime data sharing across devices

 * Federated architecture for supporting satellite devices (e.g. lighting control, Arduino panels, etc.)

 * Lighting Control

 * Sound Control

 * Video Control

 * 3D Rendering

 * Physics Simulations

 * Pre-recorded macros

 * Timelines

 And more.
 The above merely scratches the surface.